 I told Corey that I was pretty confident I could re-create these at home (for much cheaper), so we headed out to track down what we’d need.

-We got some jute at Hobby Lobby for $3.99 – it has way more than we needed, so I have some leftover for another project.
+We got some jute rope at Hobby Lobby for $3.99 – it has way more than we needed, so I have some leftover for another project.
 I also could have gotten it for cheaper if I’d had a 40% off coupon!
-We didn’t see any pulls at Hobby Lobby that we liked, but we found some perfect ones at Lowe’s for about $2.50 a pop.
-I also used hot glue and super glue (not pictured) to attach the rope to the handle.
+We didn’t see any plain pulls for the base at Hobby Lobby that we liked, but we found some perfect ones at Lowe’s for about $2.50 a pop.

 This is probably the easiest project I’ve ever done – promise.
 Here’s how it works: